ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

     function readUsualStruct() public view returns(uint256 x, uint256 y, address owner) {
         assembly {
             x := sload(0)     // load `num1` value from slot 0
-            y := sload(1)     // load `num2` value form slot 1
+            y := sload(1)     // load `num2` value from slot 1
-            owner := sload(2) // load `owner` value form slot 2
+            owner := sload(2) // load `owner` value from slot 2
         }
     }
 }
 ```

 ### Read Packed Struct
-1. Packed struct is stored as a packed variables - in a single slot.
+1. Packed struct is stored in a packed slot as a packed variable - in a single slot.
 We just shift right for the needed amount of bits, and read the next value from the struct.
 ```
 contract StructStorage {
     // | owner | num2 | num1 |  how value located in bytes array